open-education-hub/essentials-security/explaining-the-internet/index.md

 In the above diagram we can see that the sender (client) adds some bytes (whose length is specified as `Len`) to those already sent.
 At the same time, the receiver (server) adds the newly arrived bytes to those received previously and sends this number back to the client as the ACK number.

-But some segment might arrive altered (some of their bits may be changed).
+But some segments might arrive altered (some of their bits may be changed).
 TCP adds what's called a **checksum** to each packet.
 This checksum is computed by `xor`-ing all bytes in the segment.
 When a segment is received, its checksum is recomputed and compared to the one contained within it.